 - 1. Permissions for new dwellings already granted as at 31st March 2021, and - 2.
-The site allocated in Policy ETN3 in the Plan and as identified on the policies maps (figures 22 and 23); and
+The site allocated in Policy ETN2 in the Plan and as identified on the policies maps (figures 22 and 23); and

-3. Small 'windfall' sites and appropriate infill plots within and outside the Settlement Boundary that come forward during the plan period that satisfy ENP, Local Plan and National planning policies.

-Support will be given for smaller 2 and 3 bedroomed homes that are adaptable and accessible, in order to meet the needs of the ageing population, without excluding the needs of the younger buyers and families.
+- 3. Small 'windfall' sites and infill plots within and outside the Settlement Boundary that come forward during the plan period that satisfy ENP, Local Plan and National planning policies. - 4.
+Support will be given for smaller 2 and 3 bedroomed homes that are adaptable and accessible (meaning built to optional M4(2) standards), in order to meet the needs of the ageing population, without excluding the needs of the younger buyers and families.